mesosphere/marathon/docs/task-environment-vars.md

 the Mesos slave.

 For the Mesos executor, these are also the ports that the application should listen to.
-For the docker executor in BRIDGED mode, the application should actually bind to the container port which is typically the same for each task since the containers use their own network stack.
+In both `container` and `container/bridge` modes, the application should actually bind to the `containerPort`, which is typically the same for each task since the containers use their own network stack.

-One environment variable is set for each assigned port resource.
+Two environment variables are set for each assigned port resource.
+One is by-index and the other is by-name.
+Referencing ports by name is **strongly** encouraged.

-These are named `PORT0` through `PORT{N-1}` where `N` is the number of assigned ports.
-In addition provided there is at least one assigned port, then `PORT` has the same value as `PORT0`.
+By-index variables are named `PORT0` through `PORT{N-1}` where `N` is the number of assigned ports.
+In addition, provided there is at least one assigned port, then `PORT` has the same value as `PORT0`.

+By-name variables are named `PORT_xxx` where `xxx` is the `name` of some `portDefinition` or `portMapping`.
+See the [networking](networking.html) docs for details.

 The `PORTS` variable contains a comma-separated list of all assigned host ports.

 **Note:** It is possible to specify a custom prefix for these variable names through the `--env_vars_prefix` command line flag.

 ## App Metadata